Encrypted filesystem on linux

 I probably want to go with LUKS because there is less for me to mess up in that the automatic installer configures it for me, and just deal with the horrible double-password situation.

-NB the ubuntu encrypted FS docs are outdated on this issue at time of writing, but are being replaced by an updated Full Disk Encryption howto.
+NB the ubuntu encrypted FS docs are outdated on this issue at the time of writing, but are being replaced by an updated Full Disk Encryption howto.

 0.1 Filesystem stacked encryption

-Ideally you want magical transparent encrypted disks which decrypt when they log in.
+Ideally, you want magical transparent encrypted disks which decrypt when they log in.
 There are lots of user-space encryption methods you could use.

 Normal files full of garbled encrypted stuff that magically turn into real data if you enter the passphrase.